 Statholdergaarden 1 ★ ★ 4.7

-Statholdergaarden in Oslo's Kvadraturen has held its Michelin star since 1998 with chef Bent Stiansen at the pass, under 18th-century stucco ceilings in a 1640 listed building.
+Statholdergaarden in Oslo's Kvadraturen has held its Michelin star since 1998 with chef Bent Stiansen at the pass, under 18th-century stucco ceilings.

 Lean and herby reindeer fillet, often roasted rare and served with juniper, lingonberry, root vegetables and a brown sauce reduced with cream.